BasementProgrammer/DotNetOCIDeploymentQuickstart/README.md

-# DotNetOCIDeploymentQuickstart
+# .Net Deployment Quickstart for Oracle Cloud Infrastructure

-Quickstart to deploy a sample ASP.NET application to OCI fia IaC
+This quickstart will help you to create infrastructure to deploy a .NET application inside of your OCI Tennancy.